 Unfortunately, this present reality means that there shall be unlimited hurdles facing the global business community warranting the most difficult decisions at management level.

-It is more important than ever to continue to engage frequently and meaningfully as a board or management team, at least daily, using remote facilities to the fullest extent.
+To ensure business continuity, it is more important than ever to continue to engage frequently and meaningfully as a board or management team, at least daily, using remote facilities to the fullest extent.
 Set an agenda in advance, to ensure that everyone approaches the discussion in an informed manner.
 Decisions should be aired at the right level to ensure that they are made in a reasoned manner with views of those in different parts of your business being taken into consideration.
 Within your business, managers will be facing their own unique challenges that senior management must be kept appraised of.
 Continue (more so than ever) to record your decision-making, contemporaneously noting the context in which your decisions have to be made.

-Plan fully for a situation if your key decision-makers were to become unable to be involved in the business (remotely or otherwise) for a period of time.
+For your contingency plan, intend fully for a situation if your key decision-makers were to become unable to be involved in the business (remotely or otherwise) for a period of time.
 Check your constitution/articles and overall management structure and seek assistance from your legal advisers to make the appropriate changes now to ensure you have full flexibility whenever needed to preserve continuity.

 If you need the support of your Bank, consider the options presented to you and the long-term impact of deferring repayments, further borrowing, granting security and giving personal guarantees.
 Loans and concessions may well be needed urgently but there is certainly merit in taking the opportunity to fully consider the implications with the benefit of proper legal advice.